sydasif/python-book/docs/source/09_lab/04_paramiko.md

 ### Done ###
 ```

-In this python script, we use the `for` loop and `list` to connect multiple devices.
+In this python script, we use the `for` loop and `list` to connect to multiple devices.

 ```py
 import paramiko